thindil/nish/README.md

 To do this, set the value of the shell's option `promptCommand` to the command line with the desired program or script and its arguments.
 For example, to set prompt to show the current date, use command `options set promptCommand date`.
-If you want to reset the prompt to the original state set it value to `built-in` or just reset with command `options reset promptCommand`.
+If you want to reset the prompt to the original state, reset its calue with command `options reset promptCommand`.

 **ATTENTION:** the command set as the shell's option `promptCommand` will be executed every time before you execute your command.
 Thus, be sure it isn't too